Monday to Friday

 Why is switching to electric vehicles important for SMEs?

-Rising fuel prices are a concern for everyone.
-SMEs, self-employed professionals and even craftsmen are all concerned.
+The rise in fuel prices is a concern for everyone.
+SMEs, self-employed professionals and even tradespeople are all concerned.
 Alternative energy sources do exist (biofuels, solar energy).
 However, they leave a carbon footprint and are expensive to produce.
 Electric power is therefore an option.
-What's more, companies equipping their employees with electric vehicles electric vehicles.
+What's more, companies equipping their employees with electric vehicles are steadily increasing.

-For a company, showing that it has a voluntary policy regarding environmental and social concerns is important.
-The corporate social responsibility improves its brand image.
-A study by ADEME shows that 72% of French people feel concerned by responsible consumption.
+It is important for a company to show that it has a voluntary policy on environmental and social concerns.
+Visit corporate social responsibility enables it to improve its brand image.
+A study by ADEME shows that 72 % of French people feel concerned by responsible consumption.
 More and more of them have a positive image of companies with a CSR policy.
-Going electric enables them to reduce their carbon footprint, thanks to electric vehicles that emit far fewer greenhouse gases than combustion-powered vehicles.
-A electric car emits 100g of CO2 per kmwhile the same petrol model emits 200 to 250 g CO2/km.
+Switching to electric vehicles allows them to reduce their carbon footprint thanks to electric vehicles that emit far fewer greenhouse gases than combustion-powered vehicles.
+A electric car emits 100 g of CO2 per kmthe same petrol model emits 200 to 250g CO2/km.

-Technology is advancing, and electric car batteries are lasting longer.
+Technology is advancing and the batteries in electric cars are lasting longer.
 They can be recycled and reused, reducing the impact on natural resources.
-By adopting electric cars, companies also contribute to the development of recharging infrastructures.
-By conveying these values, they can use their reputation to encourage consumers to adopt electric vehicles in their turn.
+By adopting electric cars, companies are also contributing to the development of recharging infrastructures.
+By promoting these values, they can use their reputation to encourage consumers to adopt electric vehicles.

 Find out more : Corporate Social Responsibility: definition and examples